 Introduction.
-The previous section expands upon the direct risk, briefly acknowledged by the Regulatory Impact Analysis, to the demand for American-grown tobacco posed by the Proposed Rule.
-The economic and social impacts of the Proposed Rule, however, extend far beyond this immediate dollar number.
-This section introduces FDA to important impacts it has not yet considered, including: (1) the impact on the economy of the United States as a whole, (2) the impact on American farmers and their workers, (3) the impact on underserved rural communities, and (4) the impact on small entities, including businesses and governmental jurisdictions.
+The previous section explains the insufficiencies in the data FDA collected to understand how the Proposed Rule will impact demand for American-grown tobacco.
+However, no such data can truly quantify the economic and social impacts the Proposed Rule will have on American farms and rural communities.
+The following section introduces FDA to these additional considerations, including: (1) the impact on the economy of the United States, (2) the impact on American farmers and their workers, (3) the impact on the stability of underserved rural communities, and (4) the impact on small entities, including businesses and governmental jurisdictions.